DeaJae/WooCommerce-Computer-Builder/README.md

 Create the products and set them up.
 Install plugin, and set up the base category, options.
 And that should be it!

-<h3>Notes</h3>
-Added a file called Tablist-woocats which will read categories from provided category ID which will show the main categories in that ID (no children), included it to not use a SQL value which tends to mess up more.
-Swappable in builder-page.php.
 <h4>Current Issues and 'working ons'</h4>
--Testing SubCategories, some odd effects.
-In fact, I'd say create categories for the builder, then share products in from their current.
-Removing them takes a bit of effort in DB tables<br>
+-Testing SubCategories, some odd effects.<br>
 -Adding Tags, helpful if you list socket types, useful prot info on these.<br>
 -Improve mini-cart updating.
-Not working with AJAX at the moment.
-Have added intructions on how to disable in-plugin cart and use Minicart in sidebar (which AJAX does work for)<br>
+Not working with AJAX at the moment.<br>
 -Removing lots of useless code and tidying up files.<br>

 To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/